Combinatorial, piecewise-linear, and birational homomesy for products of two chains

 with

 and

-We call the maps $\phi_i$ given by (\ref{eq:phib}) {\em birational toggle operations}, as opposed to the piecewise-linear toggle operations treated in the previous section.\footnote{We use the same symbol $\phi_i$ for both, but this should cause no confusion.} As the $0$th and $n+1$st coordinates of $v$ aren't affected by any of the toggle operations, we can just omit those coordinates, reducing our toggle operations to actions on $(\R^+)^P$.
+where as in Section~\ref{sec:PL} the sets in question are guaranteed to be nonempty.
+We call the maps $\phi_i$ given by (\ref{eq:phib}) {\em birational toggle operations}, as opposed to the piecewise-linear toggle operations treated in the previous section.\footnote{We use the same symbol $\phi_i$ for both, but this should cause no confusion.} As the $0$th and $|P|+1$st coordinates of $v$ are not affected by any of the toggle operations we can just omit those coordinates, reducing our toggle operations to actions on $(\R^+)^P$.
 Since $LR/(LR/v_i) = v_i$, each birational toggle operation is an involution on the orthant $(\R^+)^{P}$.
-The birational toggle operations are analogous to the piecewise-linear toggle operations (in a sense to be made precise below), so it is natural to define {\em birational rowmotion} $\rowB: (\R^+)^P \rightarrow (\R^+)^P$ as the composite operation accomplished by toggling from top to bottom, and to define {\em birational promotion} $\proB: (\R^+)^P \rightarrow (\R^+)^P$ as the composite operation accomplished by toggling from left to right.
+The birational toggle operations are analogous to the piecewise-linear toggle operations (in a sense to be made precise below), so it is natural to define {\em birational rowmotion} $\rowB: (\R^+)^P \rightarrow (\R^+)^P$ as the composite operation accomplished by toggling from top to bottom, and to define {\em birational promotion} $\proB: (\R^+)^P \rightarrow (\R^+)^P$ as the composite operation accomplished by toggling from left to right in the rc case.